Rethinking Creativity Evaluation: A Critical Analysis of Existing Creativity Evaluations: Introduction

-To address this question, we analyze four representative creativity metrics, each reflecting a different level of granularity in creativity evaluation.
-Specifically, we use the creativity index to assess phrasing-level creativity, perplexity to capture token-level diversity, syntactic templates to evaluate structural creativity, and LLM-as-a-Judge for a holistic assessment~\citep{merrill2024evaluating, crossley2016idea, nguyen2024}.
+To address this question, we analyze four representative creativity metrics, each reflecting a different level of granularity in creativity evaluation as illustrated in~\myfig{fig:metrics_intro}.
+We adopt the commonly used definition of creativity~\citep{guerberof2022creativity, mukherjee2023creative, ismayilzada2025creative}, which treats creativity as the combination of \textit{novelty} and \textit{acceptability} (also referred to as quality or usefulness, \ie the idea is appropriate or fit for its purpose and constraints).
+In our setting, we emphasize novelty, as our dataset construction process already filters out infeasible or low-quality examples.
+We use the Creativity Index~\citep{lu2025salieri} to assess phrase-level creativity by computing n-gram overlap with large-scale web corpora, perplexity to capture token-level diversity, syntactic templates \citep{shaib2024} to evaluate structural creativity, and LLM-as-a-Judge for a holistic assessment~\citep{merrill2024evaluating, crossley2016idea, nguyen2024}.
 To evaluate the alignment between these metrics and human perceptions of creativity, we apply them across three domains where machine creativity has been extensively studied~\citep{ismayilzada2024creativityaiprogresseschallenges}: artistic creativity (\eg creative writing), unconventional problem-solving, and research ideation.
 For each domain, we curate a dataset of both creative and uncreative examples, reflecting human judgments, and assess each metric's performance within and across these domains.